loonskai/loonskai.com/_posts/telegram-speech-to-text-bot-with-nodejs.md

 But then I thought that this might be a nice opportunity to write my own Telegram bot and see how easily we can customise our own experience with Telegram.
 So enough talk and let’s see how it can be done with Node.js.

 ## Initialize bot with BotFather

+> The full version of the code is [available on Github](https://github.com/loonskai/voice-textify-bot).

 Before starting to write code we need to initialize our bot.
 Fortunately Telegram provides a friendly way to do this by using [BotFather](https://t.me/botfather).
 The documentation is very clear on this process so you can [check it](https://core.telegram.org/bots#3-how-do-i-create-a-bot) for more details.

 After we choose our bot’s name and username, BotFather will give us an access token for Telegram HTTP API which we’ll need to use in our Node.js application.
 We should not forget also to switch the privacy mode off to make our bot automatically process voice messages from group chats.
 Send the `/setprivacy` command to BotFather, choose the new bot, click `Disable` and you’re done.